spolivin/epoch-engine/README.md

 It provides:

-* Clean configurations with dataclasses
+* *Clean configurations* with dataclasses
-* Automatic run management (checkpoints, plots, JSON history, logs)
+* Automatic *run management* (checkpoints, plots, JSON history, logs)
-* Easy resume support for interrupted runs
+* Easy *resume support* for interrupted or already finished runs
-* A simple but extendable interface for adding metrics and training options
+* A simple but *extendable interface* for adding metrics and training options

 The goal is not to replace bigger frameworks, but to make my own workflow faster, cleaner, and more reproducible — and to practice designing a training system from scratch.

 ## ✨ Key Features

 * 🔧 **Config-driven setup** — pass model, loss, optimizer, scheduler, and metrics in simple configs.
-* 💾 **Automatic checkpointing** — saves model weights, optimizer state and other important data after each epoch, with easy resuming via run ID.
+* 💾 **Automatic checkpointing** — saves model weights and optimizer state after each epoch, with easy resuming via run ID.
 * 📊 **Metric tracking & plotting** — logs training/validation metrics to JSON and generates plots at the end of training.
 * 🚀 **Resuming training** — continue any previous run by providing its run ID.
 * ⚡ **Mixed precision training** - supports AMP with `torch.amp` and `GradScaler`.